-Test History allows for tracking students’ performance on various types of standardized tests.
-This module tracks: the name of the test, date the test was administered, school year, grade level, test parts, score, and if the test is to be included on the transcript.
+The Test History screen allows users to track students’ performance on various types of standardized tests including the name of the test, date the test was administered, school year, grade level, test parts, score, and if the test is to be included on the transcript.

 1. From the Assessment menu, click Test History.